gbetorre/cos/README.md

     to:<br>
     `import jakarta.servlet.http.HttpServlet;`

-- Implementing the inherited abstract method where necessary.
+- Implementing the inherited abstract method - even as stubs - where necessary.

 2. In order to compile the project for Jakarta EE, of course you must also update Maven (or Gradle) dependencies accordingly to Jakarta EE 9+ versions of the Servlet API: